 The final step in the registration process is known as Matriculation.
-Matriculation will take place 9am-5pm Monday 10 - Thursday 13 September 2018 in the Gateway building (School of Management) see Map of University (PDF, 223 KB).
+Matriculation will take place 9am-2pm on Friday 25 January 2019 in the Gateway building (School of Management) see Map of University (PDF, 223 KB).

 When you go to Matriculation please take with you:

 - the means to pay your fees if you have not already done so online (cheque, credit card).

 - your passport - for all students.
 If you were born in the UK and have a UK birth certificate you may bring that if you do not have a passport.

 - your visa/biometric card - for all students who have entered the UK with a visa or other UK Visas & Immigration permission.